cppnetwork-tools/pcnetm/README.md

               Set the interface to listen on for the -C option.

        -I increment
-              Set the probe packet size increment.
-Pchar will send IP packets  with  sizes  that are  integer  multiples of increment, up to the maximum specified by the -m option.
+              Set the probe packet size increment.  pcnetm will send IP packets  with  sizes  that are  integer  multiples of increment, up to the maximum specified by the -m option.
               The default is a 32-byte increment.
 Small increments should produce more  accurate results, but will result in more probes (thus taking longer to run).